|Art Gallery||Tons of pics & vids, lots of categories, some fun original pictorials and some full-length TV specials|

 To be honest, I rarely post something unless I believe it's possibly the first time anyone's ever written about it, or from that particular perspective.
 So it's possible that almost every article and comedy post on my Rainy Day site is unique in all the webosphere.
 You're welcome to make your own comparisons.
 There are a few posts, however, that kind of stand out.
 If you're looking for something fresh and new, spend a while on this page.

 These should turn your head around a tad:

 Want to play the paranoia game?
 While you're complacently sitting there thinking the biggest governmental or regulatory threat to your life is the increase in prices from the cap-and-trade energy bill, a far greater threat to our actual civil liberties is emerging from the shadows:

 Say, those new tennis shoes of yours sure look nice.
 Do you mind if I weigh them on my new electronic scale to test it out?
 Hey, how come one of them weighs a gram more than the other?

 Of course, if paranoia is your bag, we wouldn't want to leave out…

-If you read the blogger TigerHawk, you'll appreciate:
+If you used to read the blogger TigerHawk, you'll appreciate: